Tanami/libssq/README.md

 None.

+## Building

+In order to build this library, clone this repository, and create `build` folder.
+From this folder, call `cmake ..` to generate the buildsystem, then `cmake --build .` in order to build the library.
+The library will be static by default.

 ## Notice

 This library is a personal project I've initiated in order to improve in the C programming language.

-This library is designed to work both under UNIX-like environment and Windows however it was not yet fully tested.
+It is designed to work both under UNIX-like environment and Windows, however it was not fully tested yet.

 Please be cautious if you plan to use this library, as it may have problems I have not yet noticed/unsupported features.